shanec14/DS-ML-Projects/Polynomial_Regression_and_Comparison/README.md

 ## Polynomial Regression

 1. **Model Training**: Polynomial regression models of various degrees (1, 3, 6, and 9) are trained using the training data.
-2. **Visualization**: The trained models are visualized along with the training and testing data to observe the fitting behavior at different degrees.
+2. **Visualisation**: The trained models are visualised along with the training and testing data to observe the fitting behavior at different degrees.
 3. **Evaluation**: The R² scores are calculated for each polynomial regression model on both the training and testing sets to evaluate the model performance.

 ## Model Comparison